-Eclipse’s CDT has some pretty decent features that make it an attractive environment to work in when you're interested in getting code hints, autocompletion, function and field usage information and general IDE goodness for C/C++.
-There's a guide for setting up CDT to work with the Mozilla codebase, but it doesn’t cover setting things up for just SpiderMonkey instead of the whole Mozilla codebase.
-Hence, here’s a short-ish guide for doing just that.
+Eclipse's CDT has some pretty decent features that make it an attractive environment to work in when you are interested in getting code hints, autocompletion, function, and field usage information and general IDE goodness for C/C++.
+There is a guide for setting up CDT to work with the Mozilla codebase, but it does not cover setting things up for just SpiderMonkey instead of the whole Mozilla codebase.
+Hence, here is a short-ish guide for doing just that.

 For CDT to index all code, SpiderMonkey has to be built with debug information.
 The full process of and requisites for doing so are described here.
 Please follow those instructions up until the point of invoking

-I prefer building with clang, so my modified build commands look like this:
+The initial build was in clang, so the modified build commands look like this:

 mkdir _DBG.OBJ cd _DBG.OBJ CC='clang -Qunused-arguments -fcolor-diagnostics' CXX='clang++ -Qunused-arguments -fcolor-diagnostics' \ ../configure --enable-debug --disable-optimize --enable-debug-symbols

 --with-ccacheto the arguments list.
 Due to a bug in CDT, you have to make a small change to CDT's build configuration as explained in Step 3 below for that to work, though.

 The following run-down is a condensed and updated version of what is explained in much more detail for the entire Mozilla codebase.
 Luckily, improvements in CDT have reduced the basic process to manageable five steps:

 - Download and extract "Eclipse IDE for C/C++ Developers" from the Eclipse downloads page.

 - Start Eclipse and create a workspace somewhere.